 U11: Information designated Level 4 or higher must not be stored on user computing devices, including portable computing devices such as laptops, smartphones, or tablets.
 Level 4 information may be stored on external encrypted portable storage media.

 D2: The information stored on the device must be protected against access if the device is lost, stolen, or recycled/reissued to another user.
-All mobile devices (laptops, mobile phones, etc.) that may be used to store or access Harvard information, including accessing Harvard email, must be securely configured, including encryption of data stored on the device, where this feature is supported.
+All mobile devices (laptops, mobile phones, etc.) and workstations that may be used to store or access Harvard information, including accessing Harvard email, must be securely configured, including encryption of data stored on the device, where this feature is supported.